aclemons/emailrelay/doc/reference.rst

     This is equivalent to *--log* and *--close-stderr*.
 It is a convenient way of running a background storage daemon that accepts mail messages and spools them.
-Use *--log* instead of *--as-server* to keep standard error stream open.
+Use *--log* instead of *--as-server* to keep the standard error stream open.

 *   --spool-dir \<dir\> (-s)